-The Audit & Control Committee ensures that the Company and its external auditor uphold current rules on the provision of non-auditing services, limits on the auditor's business concentration and, in general, other rules on auditor independence.
+The Auditing & Control Committee ensures that the Company and external auditor uphold all current rules on the provision of non-auditing services, limits on the auditor's business concentration and, in general, all other rules on auditor independence.

 C.1.19 State the cases in which the Directors are forced to resign.